pratimasingh3107/Dukaan-Responsive-E-Commerce-Landing-Page/README.md

 Dukaan is a modern, responsive e-commerce landing page built with HTML, CSS, and JavaScript.
-It is designed as part of my Cognifyz Technologies Frontend Internship (Task 3), showcasing professional web design skills with responsiveness, animations, and user-friendly UI.
+Showcasing professional web design skills with responsiveness, animations, and user-friendly UI.

 ✨ Features